matejabogdanovic/University/README.md

-# University of Electrical Engineering
+# Projects - University of Electrical Engineering